Pirate Jenny: Content and context

 The song depicts Low-Dive Jenny (German: Spelunken-Jenny), a character borrowed from John Gay's The Beggar's Opera, and he in turn based that character on the historical person of Jenny Diver (1700–1741).
 Low-Dive Jenny is a lowly maid at a "crummy old hotel", imagining avenging herself for the contempt she endures from the townspeople.
 A pirate ship – with eight sails, and with 50 cannons – enters the harbor, fires on the city and flattens every building except the hotel.
 The pirates come ashore, chain up all the townspeople, and present them to Jenny, who orders the pirates to kill them all.
 She then sails away with the pirates.

 The song was originally placed in the first act and sung by Mackie's bride, Polly Peachum, who resents her parents' opposition to her trying her luck with Mackie and is fantasizing about avenging herself on the constraints of her family.
 However, the song is frequently moved to the second act and given to the prostitute Jenny.
 Jenny has given Mackie, her former lover, shelter from the police but is jealous of his wife, Polly.
 Eventually, she tips off the police, who catch Mackie and take him to his hanging.
 Her song suggests that she likes the idea of having Mackie's fate in her hands.

 Cover versions

-Many notable artists have covered this song independently of the stage show: Lotte Lenya (who originated the role of Jenny), Nina Simone in a highly dramatic live performance, Ute Lemper, Hildegard Knef, The Dresden Dolls, Judy Collins, Marc Almond, Marianne Faithfull, Steeleye Span, and Bea Arthur.
+Many notable artists have covered this song independently of the stage show: Lotte Lenya (who originated the role of Jenny), Nina Simone in a highly dramatic live performance, Ute Lemper, Milva, Hildegard Knef, The Dresden Dolls, Judy Collins, Marc Almond, Marianne Faithfull, Steeleye Span, and Bea Arthur.
 Esther & Abi Ofarim recorded the song for their album 2 In 3 (1967).
 The Young Gods covered the song in their tribute album The Young Gods Play Kurt Weill (1991).
 Xiu Xiu covered the song in their Nina Simone tribute album Nina (2013).
 Shilpa Ray covered the song with Nick Cave and Warren Ellis on Son of Rogues Gallery: Pirate Ballads, Sea Songs & Chanteys (2013).